Tianyar coastline

 VELA means sail

-In Latin, in Italian, in the old maritime languages -- “vela” is the sail.
-The canvas that catches the wind and carries you somewhere new.
+In Latin, in Italian, in the old maritime languages: the sail.
+Canvas that catches the wind and carries you somewhere new.

 The Journey